fritzgyL/kanban-board/backend/README.md

 5. Server is running by default on port 8080

 ## Documentation
-When server is running, API OpenAPI documentation can be seen at the following URL: http://localhost:8080/api/#/
+When server is running, API OpenAPI documentation can be found at the following URL: http://localhost:8080/api/#/